trekologer/FaxService/README.md

 FaxService
 ==========

-A Java/Tomcat webservice to send faxes using Asterisk
+A Java webservice to send faxes using Asterisk

 ## Requirements:
- -   Java 7 + log4j & Jersey REST
+ -   Java 7+
- -   Tomcat 7
+ -   Gradle 2.4+
  -   Asterisk 1.8 + Fax For Asterisk
  -   Libreoffice 3.5
  -   Ghostscript 9.0